ggmaniack/ultimateSelect/readme.md

-# jQuery selectBox: A styleable replacement for SELECT elements
+# UltimateSelect

-_Licensed under the MIT license: http://opensource.org/licenses/MIT_
+A modern style-able replacement for SELECT elements.

 ## Features